 Shocking behavior

-This print story was part of the September 2020 issue of National Geographic magazine.
+This print story appeared in the September 2020 issue of National Geographic magazine.

-Featuring the research of Dr. David Santana from the Smithsonian Institution and collaborators, the graphic showed for the first time fascinating information about the animals’ evolution, distribution, hunting behavior, and anatomy.
+Featuring the research of Dr. David Santana of the Smithsonian Institution and his collaborators, the graphic presented, for the first time, fascinating insights into the animals’ evolution, distribution, hunting behavior, and anatomy.

-Eighty percent of an eel body is made up of electric organs with thousands of electric cells.
-With strong discharges they stun their prey and defend themselves from predators.
-This is a unique use of electricity as other electric fishes use it only for navigation and communication.
+Eighty percent of an eel’s body is made up of electric organs composed of thousands of specialized cells.
+With powerful discharges, they stun their prey and defend themselves from predators.
+This represents a unique use of electricity, as other electric fish typically use it only for navigation and communication.

-See the online version of this graphic (which may be behind a paywall), with fantastic videos of large groups of eels discharging high voltage signals to feed on little prey fish.
+Explore the online version of this graphic (which may be behind a paywall), featuring remarkable videos of large groups of eels discharging high-voltage signals to hunt small prey fish.

 Previous